kiranworkspace/schedule-app/README.md

 Use this as a guide for what your final product will look like.
 Note that the data in the example will not match the data you end up seeing, and that you should feel free to not be exact!
 ![Example screenshot](./example.png)

-## Steps to Complete
-* Create a Fork of the repository into your personal GitHub space.
-* Implement a solution.
-* Create a Pull Request back to the original project.